 There’s still half a regular season of basketball left to be played for SU, but the remaining gradient is steep.
 The Orange still have to play Duke (twice), UNC, and tough ACC outfits like Virginia Tech, Miami, and Wake Forest.
 If those games don’t swing Syracuse’s way, it could be on its way to its first NIT tournament since 2016-17 – or its first true postseason-less year since 1992-93.
 Yes, Syracuse still makes the tournament frequently and occasionally puts together deep runs.
 However, the team hasn’t won a conference title since moving to the ACC, and one of those – or another Final Four run – doesn’t look like it’s in the cards for this team in the near future.
 Sudden losing was never going to afflict a program like this, but it’s time to recognize that SU hoops fails to live up to its shiny pedigree far more often than not.
 Better talent will get the Orange back to their feet, but it’s time to look at why they don’t have it.

 Since 2014, Syracuse has signed 25 players via the recruiting trail.
 Seven of them lasted just a single season before transferring or heading to the NBA, and nine in total eventually transferred out of the program.
-Others who don’t fit that description include bit players like Howard Washington (three seasons, 42 points scored), John Bol Ajak (currently in third season, 64 total minutes), and the immortal Ray Featherston (10 total minutes in three seasons).
+Others who don’t fit that description include bit players like Howard Washington (three seasons, 42 points scored) and John Bol Ajak (currently in third season, 64 total minutes).
 Between 2018-2020, six of SU’s 11 recruits transferred out of the program, and the only commits left from its past two classes are center Frank Anselem and freshman forward Benny Williams, who have each struggled to see the floor and contribute this season.
 SU has gone through players like water, and it only makes its declining national class rankings (33rd to 42nd to 75th over the past three seasons) look even worse, especially with the team’s inability to recruit good centers now coming to the forefront.
 Next year’s batch of recruits looks to be the strongest group in years and could very well alleviate these problems, but SU needs to prove it can actually retain talent and not alienate its best recruits.
 If the team can pull off the balancing act and keep its newcomers happy, things will get brighter quickly.

 In the current moment, things wouldn’t be so rough if not for the NCAA’s April 2021 decision to scuttle the transfer portal’s sit-out requirement, which has ushered in a new era of whirlwind player movement.
 SU has unfortunately borne the brunt of the rule this season, losing would-be regular contributors like Quincy Guerrier and Kadary Richmond last Spring.
 Their production void forced the team to fill their spots with more inconsistent pieces like forwards Jimmy Boeheim and Cole Swider.
 The resultant patchwork roster has been all over the place and worn down late in games trying to shield the team’s nonexistent bench.
 Take blown leads of 18, 17, and 10 points in key losses this year as proof of the team’s poor construction.